 A will is supposed to help you distribute a person’s assets.
 What do you do if the will doesn’t go over all the assets?
 If someone’s hidden certain assets, you might have a hard time finding the assets or proving that someone stole them.
-You can use a public records search engine to create a paper trail that proves the existence of assets.
+You can use a public records search engine to perform an asset search that proves the existence of assets.

-- To distribute a deceased person’s assets, you need to know where all those assets are.
+- To distribute a deceased person’s assets, you need access to deceased records to know where all those assets are.

 - If you don’t know where assets are, they’ll often end up just staying with the individual who currently has them.

-- Instead of giving up on certain assets, you can use a public records search engine to find them.
+- Instead of giving up on certain assets, you can use a the best estate planning software for attorneys to find them.

 Technically, “probate” refers to two things: the validation process of a will and the act of a court executing a will for someone without a written will.
 These can both be logistical nightmares; proving a will to the court isn’t always difficult, but it certainly can be, and crafting a will without having the person there to give you information can be a long and arduous process.
-Regardless of the problems you’re having, a public records search engine may actually be able to help.
+Regardless of the problems you’re having, a legal research software may actually be able to help.

 - Validating a will requires in some cases that you get in contact with witnesses who can testify to the will’s validity.

 - When a will is in probate, you may need to contact those who could have a claim to the estate.